 - If one of the spouses used fraudulent acts or threats to deceive their partner before they got married

 How to Get an Annulment in Florida

 The state of Florida does not have an annulment statute.
-However, Florida law has specific outlines for how to go about a divorce, but not for marriage annulments.
-The state laws that discuss annulment are just set due to common law decisions of court proceedings.
+Florida law has specific outlines for how to go about a divorce, but not for marriage annulments.
+The state laws that discuss annulment are set due to common law decisions of court proceedings.
 Annulments can be quite difficult to have because of the needed burdens of proof and lawsuits.
-Due to this, some couples may instead may file for divorce instead of an annulment, even if they are perfectly capable of receiving an annulment.
-The state of Florida’s laws offers that avoid or voidable marriage has the grounds to be legally annulled.
+Due to this, some couples may instead file for divorce instead of an annulment, even if they are perfectly capable of receiving an annulment.

 A void marriage is a marriage that was always invalid, such as a bigamous marriage or a new marriage by someone who is currently married.
 A marriage that is voidable is one that can be canceled at the option of either spouse or allowed to continue legally at the option of the parties.
 For example, an instance of a voidable marriage is if someone finds out that after marriage, their spouse either got pregnant by another man or got another woman pregnant.

 To annul your marriage in Florida you and your spouse need to meet specific standards that are accepted by Florida courts.
 Despite this, courts in Florida will acknowledge an annulment request if and your spouse either never consummated your marriage, or if you two never lived together as a couple.